PyConPL/Book/2016/presentations/tdd_of_python_microservices/text.md

 a person's data - and object with their name as a string and the information if they are single (boolean).

 ### Contract/service tests
-[Bravado](https://github.com/Yelp/bravado) is a library that can dynamically create client objects for a service based on its Swagger contract.
+Bravado [5] is a library that can dynamically create client objects for a service based on its Swagger contract.
 It can do contract tests by automatically validating the types (schemas) of both parameters and the values returned from services.